Mauritians of Chinese origin: Employment

-Today, most Sino-Mauritians are businesspeople, with a "virtual monopoly" on retail trade.
-After the Franco-Mauritian population, they form the second-wealthiest group on the island.
+Historically, most Sino-Mauritians became businesspeople, with a once "virtual monopoly" on retail trade.
+In per capita terms, after the Franco-Mauritian population, they form the second-wealthiest group on the island.
 They own restaurants, retail and wholesale shops, and import-and-export firms.
 Chinese restaurants have greatly influenced Mauritian culture, and Chinese food is consumed all over the island by people of all backgrounds.
 Fried noodles is one of the most popular dishes.
 Mauritians from all ethnic origin and background also enjoy the various vegetables and meat balls (Niouk Yen, Sow Mai, Van Yen, Fee Yen) which originate from the Hakka cuisine in Meixian.

 In a 2001 Business Magazine survey, 10 of the 50 largest companies were Chinese owned.

 Language

 Most Sino-Mauritian youth are at least trilingual: they use Mauritian Creole and French orally, while English—the language of administration and education—remains primarily a written language.
 In the 1990 census, roughly one-third of Sino-Mauritians stated Mauritian Creole as both their ancestral and currently spoken language.
 The other two-thirds indicated some form of Chinese as their ancestral language although only fewer than one-quarter of census respondents who identified Chinese as their ancestral language also indicated it as the language spoken in the home.
 Few Sino-Mauritian youth speak Chinese; those who do use it primarily for communication with elderly relatives, especially those who did not attend school and thus had little exposure to English or French.
 None use it to communicate with their siblings or cousins.
 Among those members of the community who do continue to speak Hakka, wide divergence with Meixian Hakka has developed in terms of vocabulary and phonology.
 Other of varieties of Chinese spoken in Mauritius aside Hakka are: Hokkien, Cantonese, and Standard Mandarin.